 3. Gravitational position of the overall stone arrangement.

 The order I have listed them in is also the order of importance.
-For example, the third element is less important if you are creating a Sanzon Iwagumi, where the direction of flow is from left to right and so the gravitational position of the stones is relatively similar along a horizontal axis.
+For example, the third element is less important if you are creating a Sanzon Iwagumi, where the direction of flow is from left-right or right-left and so the gravitational position of the stones is relatively similar along a horizontal axis.

 I find that focusing on these 3 elements helps me to decide the size, shape and direction of the supporting stones which balances the overall HARDSCAPE DESIGN.